 Now, let us discuss the influence of intrinsic damping process on tuning forks' resonance frequencies.
 As mentioned above, the intrinsic damping processes are reflected in the relaxation time constant ($\gamma_D \sim 1/\tau (T)$).
-Inset to Fig. \ref{fig3} shows measured temperature dependencies of the relaxation time constants $\tau$ for individual tuning forks.
-Dependencies presented in Fig. \ref{fig3} clearly demonstrate contradiction with properties of the standard linear harmonic oscillators, where the resonance frequency depends on damping ($\omega^2 = \omega^2_0 - \gamma_D^2/4$).
+Figure \ref{fig4} shows measured temperature dependencies of the relaxation time constants $\tau$ for individual tuning forks.
+Dependencies presented in Fig. \ref{fig4} clearly demonstrate contradiction with properties of the standard linear harmonic oscillators, where the resonance frequency depends on damping ($\omega^2 = \omega^2_0 - \gamma_D^2/4$).
 Temperature dependencies of the resonance frequencies for measured forks behave independently on damping process, and this reveals that dissipation mechanisms are acting rather near the quartz surface than in its volume i.e. at the boundary, where the coherence is violated.
-Moreover, temperature dependencies of relaxation time constants $\tau$ show ``Schottky-like anomalies'' i.e. the temperature extrema, which one can attribute to a presence of fine thermally activated dissipation mechanisms.
-As the surface of the quartz tuning forks is covered by the metal electrodes made of various elements (tin, silver, etc.), Schottky barriers are formed on this interface due to difference in energy spectra between metal electrodes and quartz \cite{tersoff}.
-These Schottky barriers, as might-be example, can open additional dissipation channels caused by thermally activated injection of electric charges from metal alloy to quartz.
-However, physical nature of the dissipation processes remain unclear up to now and an additional work needs to be done to elucidate this problem.
+Moreover, temperature dependencies of relaxation time constants $\tau$ show ``Schottky-like anomalies'' i.e. the temperature extrema, which one can attribute to a presence of thermally activated dissipation mechanisms.
+As the surfaces of the individual quartz tuning forks are covered by the metal electrodes made of various elements (tin, silver, etc.), Schottky barriers are formed on this interface due to difference in energy spectra between metal electrodes and quartz \cite{tersoff}.
+These Schottky barriers can open additional dissipation channels caused by thermally activated injection of the electric charges from metal alloy to quartz.
+However, the physical nature of the dissipation processes remain unclear up to now and an additional work needs to be done to elucidate this problem.